Metin Erol

-Metin Erol (born 24 January 1987) is a Turkish footballer who plays as a goalkeeper.
+Metin Erol (born 24 January 1987) is a Turkish footballer who plays as a goalkeeper for Düzcespor.

 Career

 Born in İzmit, Erol began playing youth football with Kocaelispor.
-He signed a professional contract in 2005, and would become Kocaelispor's starting goalkeeper by the 2010-11 season.
+He signed a professional contract in 2005, and would become Kocaelispor's starting goalkeeper by the 2010–11 season.
 Erol made two appearances in the Turkish Süper Lig for Kocaelispor before leaving the club in the summer of 2011.